01yzzyu/yzzyu.github.io/_pages/about.md

 Hi!
 I’m Zhongyu Yang (杨忠裕), a third-year undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Mathematics and Applied Mathematics.
 Currently, I am working as a research asssistant at CUHKSZ ,advised with [Ruimao Zhang](http://www.zhangruimao.site/), studying AI for Science and Computer Vision.

-I intend to pursue my Ph.D. degree now.
+I intend to pursue my PhD. degree now.

 My research interests include Energy Economics ,Computer Vision and AI for Science (Medical).
 You may relate to [my personal CV]( https://docs.google.com/viewer?url=https://raw.githubusercontent.com/01yzzyu/yzzyu.github.io/master/assets/CV(2).pdf) for more information.